Unthrottled/blog/_posts/2017-05-05-Gradle-Install.md

 If you happen to be a MacOS or Windows enthusiast I can point you to the [gradle install page](https://gradle.org/install).
 Come back though, I miss you already!

+Manual Install
+---
-Now that you are back, or never left, you probably still do not have Gradle, because you do not want or cannot put neet installer tools on your machine.
+Now that you are back, or never left, you probably still do not have Gradle, because you do not want or cannot put neat installer tools on your machine.
 Fear not brave Programmer, there are still many ways to install gradle!

+What will need to be accomplished for manual installation are the following steps, _regardless of operating system_.

+1. Download the compressed Gradle binaries.
+1. Uncompress the Gradle binaries somewhere on the target machine
+1. Add the binary sub-directory of newly created Gradle directory to the PATH environment variable.
+1. ????
+1. *Gradle!*

 https://services.gradle.org/distributions/gradle-3.5-bin.zip